 6xxx Aluminium Grade Series

-Main alloying element: Silicon and magnesium
+Main alloying elements: Silicon and magnesium

 Material properties: High formability, machinability and weldability.
 Medium strength (lower than 2xxx and 7xxx) and good corrosion protection.